timvdc/poetry/README.md

 ## Introduction

-Charles is a system for automatic poetry generation, developed within the MELODI group at IRIT, the research institute for computer science in Toulouse.
-Charles has been trained on billions of words extracted from generic web texts; its rhyming knowledge has been extracted from the French Wiktionary, and it automatically learned an elementary notion of sense by looking at the context of words.
+Charles/Sylvia is a system for automatic poetry generation, developed within the MELODI group at IRIT, the research institute for computer science in Toulouse.
+The system has been trained on billions of words extracted from generic web texts; its rhyming knowledge has been extracted from the French Wiktionary, and it automatically learned an elementary notion of sense by looking at the context of words.

-NOTE: experimental, unclean, and badly documented development version.
-The code will undergo significant rewriting and refactoring in the following months.
+Sylvia writes in English, while Charles is French.

-Currently hard-coded for execution on the GPU.
+## Examples

 ## Installation and execution